This lab explores Transport layer protocols.

 You will now deploy the sockets Server to PC0.
 One way to do this is to copy the compiled byte code (i.e. Server.class) to the shared vagrant directory on your laptop.
 In IntelliJ, select the socket-echo project anb then select Build->Build Project.
 This will make sure the project is compiled to the out directory.

 Copy the Server.class and Client.class files to your shared Vagrant directory.
-Now start the Vagrant virtual environment as usual by opening a terminal window in you Vagrant directory and entering vagrant up.
+Now start the Vagrant virtual environment as usual by opening a terminal window in you Vagrant directory and entering vagrant up

-As before, open a SSH session with PC0.Change directory to the /vagrant folder and run the Server from the command line: Running Server
+As before, open a SSH session with PC0.Change directory to the /vagrant folder and run the Server from the command line:

 Now, open a session on pc1 and run the client.
 Something's wrong!
 Client.java compiles but it does not connect to the server.
 You should see something similar to the following.